-In February 2021, we entered into a letter with Daniel Dines governing his position as our Co-Founder and Chief Executive Officer.
+In February 2021, we entered into a letter with Daniel Dines governing his position as our Chief Executive Officer.
 The letter has no specific term and provides for an at-will relationship with Mr. Dines.
-The letter does not provide for any compensation for Mr. Dines in connection with his service as Co-Founder and Chief Executive Officer or upon termination or resignation from such position.
+The letter does not provide for any compensation for Mr. Dines in connection with his service as Chief Executive Officer or upon termination or resignation from such position.

-Robert Englin
+Robert Enslin

-In April 2022, we entered into an offer letter with Mr. Enslin, our Co-Chief Executive Officer.
-The offer letter has no specific term and provides for at-will employment.
-Mr. Enslin's current annual base salary is \$750,000, and he is currently eligible for an annual discretionary performance bonus of up to 100% of his annual base salary, based on individual and corporate performance goals.
+In April 2022, we entered into an offer letter with Mr. Enslin, our former Chief Executive Officer.
+The offer letter had no specific term and provided for at-will employment.
+Mr. Enslin's annual base salary was \$750,000, and he was eligible for an annual discretionary performance bonus of up to 100% of his annual base salary, based on individual and corporate performance goals.

-Under the terms of Mr. Enslin's offer letter, if we terminate his employment without Cause (as defined in his offer letter), then as a severance benefit, Mr Enslin will be eligible to receive: (i) severance compensation in a gross amount equal to twelve months of his annualized amount of his then-current base salary, less applicable taxes, payroll deductions, and all required withholdings, to be paid on the Company's regular payroll dates after the date the Release (as defined in his offer letter) is effective, subject to the "Taxes" section of his offer letter; (ii) a prorated portion of his Bonus (as defined in his offer letter) based on the target in effect at the time, less applicable taxes, payroll deductions, and all required withholdings, to be paid in a lump sum promptly after the date the Release is effective and no longer subject to revocation, and (iii) acceleration of twelve months of the service-time component of RSUs and stock options he holds as of the effective termination date.
-As a condition to receiving the severance benefit above, Mr. Enslin must sign and comply with a general release agreement in a form acceptable to us.
-Further, if Mr. Enslin resigns for Good Reason (as defined in his offer letter) or if we terminate Mr. Enslin's employment without Cause, in either case within twelve months of a Change in Control or a Sale Event (each as defined in his offer letter), 100% of his then-unvested equity will immediately accelerate, vest and become exercisable.
+Under the terms of Mr. Enslin's offer letter, if we terminated his employment without Cause (as defined in his offer letter), then as a severance benefit, Mr. Enslin would be eligible to receive: (i) severance compensation in a gross amount equal to twelve months of his annualized amount of his then-current base salary, less applicable taxes, payroll deductions, and all required withholdings, to be paid on the Company's regular payroll dates after the date the Release (as defined in his offer letter) is effective, subject to the "Taxes" section of his offer letter; (ii) a prorated portion of his Bonus (as defined in his offer letter) based on the target in effect at the time, less applicable taxes, payroll deductions, and all required withholdings, to be paid in a lump sum promptly after the date the Release is effective and no longer subject to revocation, and (iii) acceleration of twelve months of the service-time component of RSUs and stock options he held as of the effective termination date.
+As a condition to receiving the severance benefit above, Mr. Enslin would have had to sign and comply with a general release agreement in a form acceptable to us.
+Further, if Mr. Enslin resigned for Good Reason (as defined in his offer letter) or if we terminated Mr.

+Enslin's employment without Cause, in either case within twelve months of a Change in Control or a Sale Event (each as defined in his offer letter), 100% of his then-unvested equity would immediately accelerate, vest and become exercisable.